 <AsyncLogger name=”org.mule.service.http.impl.service.HttpMessageLogger” level=”DEBUG” />

-The body shown in this can form the new SOAP request and DataSense explorer in Studio to drag and drop the metadata fields, automatically generating their corresponding namespaces and tags.
+The body shown in this can be used to form the new SOAP request along with DataSense explorer in Studio to drag and drop the metadata fields, which generates their corresponding namespaces and tags automatically.

-In our next article, we will see how to form XML requests and fetch data from NetSuite connector v11.
+We will see how to form XML requests and fetch data from NetSuite connector v11 in our next article.